EricZheng1024/BDNE/README.md

 Code for:
+* [Boundary Decomposition for Nadir Objective Vector Estimation](https://openreview.net/forum?id=f829mkQMUg).
+NeurIPS 2024 (Accepted).
+This paper provides a general framework for approximating/exactly finding the nadir objective vector.
-Boundary Decomposition for Nadir Objective Vector Estimation.
-NeurIPS 2024.
-(Accepted) Boundary Decomposition for Finding Nadir Objective Vector in Multi-Objective Discrete Optimization.
-AAAI 2025.
-(Under review)
+* Boundary Decomposition for Finding Nadir Objective Vector in Multi-Objective Discrete Optimization.
+AAAI 2025 (Under review).
+Implementation for discrete problems.
+The proposed method is exact if an exact single-objective optimization solver is available.